MicrosoftDocs/azure-docs/articles/static-web-apps/configuration.md

 - Individual users are associated to roles through [invitations](authentication-authorization.md).

 > [!IMPORTANT]
-> When possible, use a wildcard pattern like `/profile*` to ensure all possible routes that begin with _/profile_ are protected.
+> When securing content, specify exact files when possible.
+If you have many files to secure, use wildcards after a shared prefix.
+For example: `/profile*` secures all possible routes that start with _/profile_, including _/profile_.

 ## Fallback routes